v1.2 Back to TicketPayGo

 Note: This page is required for the “Manage your tickets” link in confirmation emails.
 See the Checkout & Emails section for more information.

-Customization Settings
+Design Settings

 • Image area background color